lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Library of Congress MARC info

-[^cf1]: Although all of these elements interest me, and I anticipate that attention to this decade will reveal their prominence, I seek to avoid framing my inquiry explicitly around them and thus begging the question of their importance.
+[^cf1]: Although these events, of course, did not occur on January 1 or December 31, respectively, the entirety of 1789 and 1799 are both included in my study here, out of sheer technological necessity.

 [^cf2]: Per Terry’s suggestions, I would likely begin here with Jon Klancher, The Making of English Reading Audiences, 1790-1832; Marcus Wood, Radical Satire and Print Culture, 1790-1822; and David Worrall, Radical Culture: Discourse, Resistance, and Surveillance, 1790-1820.
 Other promising titles include Social networks in the long eighteenth century : clubs, literary salons, textual coteries, ed.
 Ileana Baird; and The enlightenment & the book : Scottish authors & their publishers in eighteenth-century Britain, Ireland & America, by Richard B. Sher, to capture different parts of the publishing landscape.